hraj46/Heart-Disease-Predictor/README.md

-# ❤️ Heart Disease Predictor Web App
+# ❤️ Heart Disease Predictor

 This is a machine learning-based web application that predicts the likelihood of heart disease using a Logistic Regression model.
 The app allows users to input basic health parameters and get real-time predictions.